 A simple way to fix this is to disable the button after it is pressed.
 Animation can be used to emphasize the submission and make it obvious that the button is disabled.

 The feedback is immediate.
 The button shrinks and darkens when clicked.
 A progress icon appears while the submission is made followed by a checkmark animation that completes the action.
 This is a much clearer and engaging interaction than a button that gives no feedback.

 Animation is a useful supplement to content, and takes on a secondary role in making UX clearer.
-A site’s functionality, layout, navigation should be designed for usability, and animation should fill in the gaps.
-This is an easy conversation to have with a your web designer or developer, as CSS3 has made basic animation very accessible.
+A site’s functionality, layout, and navigation should be designed for usability.
+Animation should fill in the gaps.
+This is an easy conversation to have with your web designer or developer, as CSS3 has made basic animation very accessible.

 Investing in animation not only optimizes your current site, but gives you many UX options that you otherwise wouldn’t have, like complicated forms and long, scrolling websites.
 This gives you more control over the user experience as a whole.
-So here are some key takeaways:
+Here are some key takeaways: